jaycodes2/Socratic_agent/README.md

 AI Integration: Google Generative AI (Gemini API) Hosting/Deployment: Vercel or Netlify
 Getting Started

 Prerequisites
 Python: Make sure Python 3.x is installed on your local machine.
 MongoDB: A MongoDB database for storing user interactions and learning sessions.
 Google Generative AI API (Gemini): Integrated for the AI-driven Socratic method.
 Installation
 Clone the repository:

-bash
 Copy code
 git clone https://github.com/yourusername/socratic-chatbot-dsa.git
 cd socratic-chatbot-dsa
 Install the required Python dependencies:

-bash
 Copy code
 pip install -r requirements.txt
 Set up MongoDB for storing conversation history and user interactions.
 Refer to MongoDB documentation for setting up a local database or use a cloud solution.

 Create an .env file in the root directory and add your API keys and MongoDB connection string: